-This guide provides details about the workings of Referral SaaSquatch's Security Management System and how it protects you from unwanted referral activity.
+This page provides an overview of SaaSquatch's Security Management System for Classic Referral Programs, as well as details on how it protects you from unwanted referral activity.

-For a high-level look at the features available with Security Management System please check out the companion article in the Success Center.
+For a high-level look at the features available in the Security Management System please check out the companion article in the Success Center.

 This document includes an in-depth explanation of the moderation process referrals go through, how the Security Management System will interact with new and existing programs, and ways you can build additional functionality on top of this system.
 Information on each of these core components, how they interact, and the settings for referral moderation that can be adjusted, are provided below.

-The included flowchart illustrates how an incoming referral will move through the three core components of the referral moderation process, and how different settings will affect the outcome of this process for the referral.
+The flowchart to the right illustrates how an incoming referral will move through the three core components of the referral moderation process, and how different settings will affect the outcome of this process for the referral.

-- On an API-only program there are options to set the default status for the referrer and referred user rewards independently.
-It is recommended that if you plan to select Pending as the default status, that you do so only for the referrer while leaving the default status for referred user rewards as Approved.
-Please see our note in the Referral Moderation Outcome section which explains how these settings will affect the referral.
+On an API-only program there are options to set the default status for the Referrer and Referred User rewards independently.
+It is recommended that if you plan to select Pending (Off) as the default status that you do so only for the Referrer while leaving the default status for the Referred User as Approved (On).
+For more information, see our note in the Referral Moderation Outcome section which will explain how these settings will affect the overall referral.

 Each of the Fraud Criteria can be individually turned off in the Security Options.
 Criteria that are turned off will not be checked as part of the referral moderation process.